Diana-Cl/Diana-Cl/docs/en/topics/iran-core.md

 <br/>

 ## Why do cell towers fail?
-- **Limited battery capacity:** Most towers’ backup batteries last only 1–2 hours.
+- **Limited battery capacity:** Most towers  backup batteries last only 1–2 hours.
 - **Partial recharging:** If outages are frequent and prolonged, batteries don’t get enough time to fully recharge.
 - **Aging batteries:** Many of these batteries are too old and cannot handle keeping the equipment running anymore.

 ## The result?

 **Towers start shutting down one by one.**
-Your phone has to connect to towers that are further away (in other neighborhoods that still have electricity)  .
+Your phone has to connect to towers that are further away (in other neighborhoods that still have electricity).
-A farther tower means ← weaker signal ← more congestion on the remaining towers ← very low bandwidth ← slow internet ← frequent drops ← frustrating user experience.
+A farther tower means → weaker signal → more congestion on the remaining towers → very low bandwidth → slow internet → frequent drops → frustrating user experience.

 ::: danger Tip